tier4/caret_doc/docs/design/software_architecture/caret_trace.md

     - pending_set_ : KeysSet<KeyT>
     - set_ : KeysSet<KeyT>
 }
+note left of RecordableData : Data storage class that has a record function\nData are stored as pending during recording, and are merged after the record is completed.
+Thread safe.

-note left of LttngSession : Class for manipulating LTTng sessions. class LttngSession {
+class LttngSession {
     + is_session_running(): bool
 }

-note left of Clock : Class for LTTng clock class Clock {
+note left of LttngSession : Class for manipulating LTTng sessions.

+class Clock {
     + now(): int64_t
 }

-note left of TracingController : Class for tracepoint filtering. class TracingController {
+note left of Clock : Class for LTTng clock

+class TracingController {
     -- public [writer lock] --
     + add_node(address: void *): void